-George Washington did not approve of political parties.
-He was not alone in that, and those founding fathers who gathered for the 1787 Constitutional Convention were mostly of a similar mind.
-Independence had been won and the heady atmosphere was one of unity and purposefulness.
+George Washington disapproved of political parties.
+He was not alone in that, and those founding fathers who gathered for the 1787 Constitutional Convention mainly were of a similar mind.
+Nevertheless, independence had been won, and the heady atmosphere was one of unity and purposefulness.

-In 1800, they stood against each other again, but this time each had running mates representing their parties.
+In 1800, they stood against each other again, but each had running mates representing their parties this time.
 When the Electoral College met, things got messy, and it took the intervention of Alexander Hamilton to ensure that Jefferson was elected President.
 It took 36 separate votes in the College to achieve that result.
 Things, it was decided, had to change.

 The 12th Amendment also provides a solution if the House of Representatives fails to elect a President under these terms.
 Should this happen, then the Vice-President will act as President in the same way as they would if the President died or ceased to be President in some other way.

 After the difficulties experienced during the 1800 election, it was imperative that a solution be found and adopted quickly.
 The 12th Amendment changed a section of the Constitution and was passed by Congress in 1803 and ratified by the states in 1804.
 This was just in time for the 1804 election.

 The 12th Amendment shows that even the founding fathers were willing to adapt to changing circumstances in American society.
 Despite George Washington’s opposition to political parties, they were a fact of life by 1796.
 By making the necessary changes to the Constitution, they paved the way for smooth elections.